 Applied Music for Non-Majors is for students who intend to minor in music and/or participate in one or more of the college music ensembles and therefore, want to improve their musical skills.
 A weekly one-half hour lesson with the instructor and daily individual practice are required.
 In addition to the credit hour fee, a private lesson charge will be assessed.
 Each of the following applied music courses may be taken four times for credit.
 However, only eight credits in applied music can be counted toward an A.A. or A.S. degree.

-Prerequisite: Consent of the course instructor, and consent of a RVC music instructor, is required.
+Prerequisite: Consent of the course instructor, and consent of a RVC music instructor, is reauired.

-Credit: 1 semester hour Lecture: .5
+Lecture: .5 Lab: 1